sndels/yuki/readme.md

     - Single channel or luminance
     - Dynamic fitting of min,max
 - ~Non-blocking rendering
-  - Relaunch on most relevant setting changes
+  - Relevant ui changes cause a new render task
 - EXR export for the raw values or tone mapped output
   - [HDRView](https://github.com/wkjarosz/hdrview) is snappy for inspection and diffs
 - Basic mouse control for camera